Skip to product information

 How long does a solar charge controller last?

-A quality controller can last 5–10 years or longer.
-Install it in a cool, ventilated area for best performance.
-Sapphire’s MPPT units are designed for long-term reliability to match the service life of our LiFePO₄ batteries.
+Our MPPT units are designed for long-term reliability to match the service life of our Solar Panels, and our LiFePO₄ batteries.

 What are common applications?

-Controllers are used in van builds, RVs, cabins, boats, tiny homes, and backup kits.
+Controllers are commonly used in van builds, RVs, cabins, boats, tiny homes, and emergency backup power kits.
 They’re also great for specialized uses like powering security cameras or farm gates.
-See real examples on our Resources Blog.

 About Solar Panels